 - Maintain and develop the knowledge and skills necessary to carry out duties and responsibilities.

 There is a whole range of conditions of employment that may not be prescribed by law but which are agreed to by the employer and the employee at the commencement of the employment contract.
 Some companies issue policies on such matters so that employees are clear on what their rights and responsibilities are.
 Conditions of employment that may fall within this category include: attendance, absenteeism, punctuality, transfer, training, promotion, probation, performance review, discipline, abandonment of employment, exit interviews, notice, and termination.

 It is useful to develop policies on employee entitlements that are prescribed by award or legislation so that employees and human resources staff are easily able to ascertain what the entitlements are.
 Policies included within this category will include annual leave, long service leave, bereavement leave, parental leave, carer’s leave, jury leave, special leave, overtime, shift work etc. This also now includes Family and Domestic violence leave.

 Some companies provide a whole range of benefits that employees enjoy as part of their job.
 These are often not prescribed by legislation or award but are provided by the employer for the benefit of employees – sometimes as incentives aimed at increasing productivity.
 Other benefits are provided with the idea of increasing employee morale.
 These can relate to such things as employee health, or assisting employees to balance work and family responsibilities.
 It is important to clarify how such benefits are awarded to employees in a company policy in order to ensure that all employees know of their availability, they are distributed fairly, and that any conditions applying are understood.

-Employee benefits which fall into this category and which should be included in policies include: company cars, mobile phones, employee assistance programs, salary packaging, career breaks, and study assistance.
+Employee benefits that fall into this category and which should be included in policies include company cars, mobile phones, employee assistance programs, salary packaging, career breaks, and study assistance.